 “The manner in which you frame inequity or privilege, whether it’s focused on the self – my unearned privilege – or focused on the other – his or her unfair disadvantage – can influence the extent to which you want to rectify it,” Rosette said.

 “When attempting to influence individuals who are in a position to help rectify financial and social inequity, the way in which you phrase it makes a difference,” Rosette said.

 Previous research had found framing inequity as a group advantage made members of the group more likely to support efforts to address the inequity.
 But Rosette found the opposite is true for individuals.

 “We show that at the individual level, when you tell a person that what they have received is unearned,” Rosette said, “it triggers self-serving biases and they become less likely to rectify the inequity.”

 The study, Framing advantageous inequity with a focus on others: A catalyst for equity restoration, is newly published in the Journal of Experimental Social Psychology.
-Rosette worked with Christy Zhou Koval of Hong Kong University, who received her Ph.D at Fuqua.
+Rosette worked with Christy Zhou Koval of the Hong Kong University of Science and Technology, who received her Ph.D at Fuqua.